vyadh/nutest/README.md

 ### Reporting

-By default, there is the terminal reporter that outputs the test results as they complete.
+By default, there is the terminal display that outputs the test results as they complete.
 This is useful for long-running tests where you want to see the results as they happen.

 It is also possible to emit test results as a normal data table that can be processed like other Nushell data.
 For example, you can filter the results to show only tests that need attention using:
 ```nushell